-We first train the Encoder-Decoder part of the network alone based on the three loss terms.
+{\bf Training Process.} We first train the Encoder-Decoder part of the network alone based on the three loss terms.
 Then we fix the encoder and decoder and train the refiner network on the same three loss terms to get refined SDF shapes.
 In the end, we train all the three parts, {\em i.e., encoder, decoder, and refiner} together to further improve the results.
-We do not use the multi-resolution approach in this application scenario.
+We do not use the multi-resolution approach.